ABP Framework API consumed by a Xamarin.Forms application

 }

-Start the IdentityServer, API and Blazor project to see if all projects run successfully.
+Start API and Blazor project to see if all projects are running successfully.
+Keep the API running!

 Create a new Xamarin app in Visual Studio (Flyout template)